jeanMachadoNotes/Fast-Flix-React-App/README.md

 # Fast Flix - Movie Search App

-This project was created with react on the front end and powered by the OMDb API.
+This project was created with React on the front end and powered by the OMDb API.

 ## Technologies used: